brentarimoto/Log-On/README.md

 - Run `pipenv shell` command.
 - Run `flask run` command from the root directory and `npm start` from the react-app directory.

 ## Highlighted Features
 - Ability to, in real time, interact with logged on friends through message and by playing a game.
 - Small implementations meant to simplify user experiences like user modal pop ups to check user stats, notifications, etc.

+## Challenges
+- Implementing sockets in a way I haven't before was extremely challenging and fulfilling.
+Due to my original understanding, the design could definiltey be improved.
+- Correct usage of useEffects was another factor that I had not fully fleshed out till now.
+I truly got a chance to understand when and how useEffects, and their returns, happen.

 ## Future Improvements